 - Try Out Development Containers: Rust

-To learn how to get started with the Remote - Containers extension, check out this 5-minute introductory video:
+To learn how to get started with the Dev Containers extension, check out this 5-minute introductory video:

 You can also read more in our Development Containers in Education blog post.